 How To Grab Your Audience’s Attention In The First Three Seconds

-Facebook found with Nielsen that up to 47% of the value in a video campaign was delivered in the first three seconds, while up to 74% of the value was delivered in the first ten.
+Facebook and Nielsen found that up to 47% of the value in a video campaign was delivered in the first three seconds, while up to 74% of the value was delivered in the first ten.
 So if you can hold their attention for the first three seconds, you have a higher chance of successfully delivering your message.

 In our fast-paced, media-driven world, you need to understand the consumers of today in order to create content that they will engage with.

 Here are some tips to grab your audience’s attention and keep it:

 It’s the first thing your audience sees, so make sure it’s compelling and relevant; make your audience want to click on your video.

 The thumbnail should be colorful, creative, and impressive to the audience.
 We’ve seen a lot of success with thumbnails that feature faces, such as our “Love Has No Labels” video for Ad Council.
 The thumbnail depicts 2 girls hugging each other.
-We believed this shot from the ad perfectly represented the message of love in the video.
+We believed this shot from the video perfectly represented the message of unconditional love in the video.
 On our portfolio page, this is one of the most clicked on video thumbnails because the emotional message draws people in.

 The first thing your audience hears should grab them.
 For example, if a video opened with someone saying “And that was the day I would never forget,” your audience would think “What happened?!” and feel inclined to keep watching to find out.